ainali-10/API-TESTER/README.md

 ## License

-Do whatever you want with it — this is a learning project, not a company.
+Do whatever you want with it.
+This is a learning project, not a company.